SoyeeDst/docker_confluent/README.md

 ```
 You will find two files are already here after git clone finishes.

-Go to run provisioning.sh with VM name provided, this VM name would be the identifier of managed VMs which should not be duplicate as existing ones.
+Go to run provisioning.sh along with your VM name.
+That would perform as the identifier of managed VMs that disallow it to be duplicated.
 As the result, one VM with specified name would be created based on the Docker image boot2docker.
-This may take some minutes since that would go to Docker Hub to pull required images.
+This may take a few minutes since that would go to Docker Hub to pull required images.

 ```
 OH-jund-MBP:docker_kafka_platform jund$ ./provisioning.sh confluent